 In order for such connections to make a real business impact, the right sales processes have to be put into place.
 As mentioned in the Core section above, without the right structure, other efforts can slump right over.
 It's not enough to just have a software solution like HubSpot or Salesforce.
 The people using the software - your sales team - have to interact with it, use it and integrate it with real-life repeatable and measurable processes to make the whole thing work.

 The close is an important piece of the puzzle - the last piece that fits so satisfyingly into its place.
 Then, it's time to move into the delight stage.

 Encourage referral and repeat business with valuable, targeted content.

 When your transaction is complete, your job is not over.
 The best source of new business is referrals, and the best way to ensure ongoing revenue is to reduce churn wherever possible and improve customer lifetime value.
 Thinking strategically about how to delight your customers helps you continue to provide customers with valuable content, reinforces their favorable experience, and keeps contact details updated and within reach for future opportunities.

 Tools used to continue delighting your customers include:

-This flywheel concept enables you to leverage the power of inbound marketing to attract, engage, close and nurture, and sustain customers through a standardized, holistic process, with personalized, highly-targeted messaging that appeals to connections at every stage of their buyer’s journey.
-Let’s review at the parts of this powerful machine:
+This flywheel concept enables you to leverage the power of inbound marketing to attract, engage, close, nurture, and sustain customers through a standardized, holistic process.
+With a robust CRM and clean database, you can build personalized, highly-targeted messaging that appeals to each persona at every stage of their buyer’s journey.